 Consciousness is metaphysical-- it is not tangible.
 We can only make assumptions about its existence and abstract nature.

 Consider the process of 3D printing, The printer sends the filament through the tubing, it is then heated and layered until the desired object exists.
 At what point does the filament become a new and recognizable shape?
 When does the filament stop being known as "filament"?

 Just as the 3D object starts as a virtual rendering, and becomes tactile once it is printed; the mind renders subconscious thought, into conscious thought, this is when the metaphysical becomes authentic.

 Metamodernism uses the concept of oscillation to generate multiple points of view in a single piece.
 Every perspective adds a unique philosophy and layers them in conversation with one and other.

 I explore this through visual metaphor to create a metaverse-- a (virtual or real) environment where two or more ideologies meet blurring the lines between them.
-In the above piece, I aim to generate a space in your mind for a conceptual gradient where time, light, matter, space, front and back mesh together.
+In the below piece, I aim to generate a space in your mind for a conceptual gradient where time, light, matter, space, front and back mesh together.